turbanisch/chinese-countryname-regex/README.md

     matches one of the country name, I use it as the regular expression and overwrite it only in case of ambiguity (e.g., Congo 刚果).
-3. Manually develop regular expressions including lookarounds to distinguish the various Guineas and other shenanigans.
+3. Manually develop regular expressions including lookarounds to distinguish the various Guineas and similar cases from each other.
     Out of the variants in my list, I only ignore transliterations from the local language (e.g., *Aoteyaluowa* 奥特亚罗瓦 for New Zealand) and the ones that are obviously outdated (such as *Bulukeba* 布魯克巴, apparently used for Bhutan during the Qing dynasty).
-The resulting regular expressions should be fairly specific but assume that the input is a country name of some sort.
-Otherwise, the regular expression for Western Sahara (`西撒哈拉|撒哈?拉.*民主共和国`) might also match the geographical term for the western part of the Sahara desert.
+The resulting regular expressions should be fairly specific but still assume that the input is a country name of some sort.
+Otherwise, the regular expression for Western Sahara
+    (`西撒哈拉|撒哈?拉.*民主共和国`) might also match the geographical
+    term for the western part of the Sahara desert, and so on.
-4. Merge ISO3 codes and regular expressions to the conversion table comprising all short and full names in all language variants.
+4. Merge ISO3 codes and regular expressions to the conversion table comprising short and full names in all language variants.
 5. Test the regular expressions against all variants (in simplified Chinese) below.